pip-services/pip-services-docs/content/en/conceptual/persistences/postgre_persistence/_index.md

 ###### getListByFilter()

 This method returns a list PostgrePersistence objects with the data items retrieved according to a given filter.
-In the following example, we will extract all those records containing a key’s value equal to ‘key 1’.
+In the following example, we will extract all those records containing a key's value equal to 'key 1'.

 {{< tabsection >}}
   {{< include "./__code14_node.md" >}}